in 1910 by James H. and Pearl Howell, our beautiful, Colonial

 Memorial Day to Labor Day to stay cool in the Howell’s home.
 As one of Waynesville's featured boarding houses in a 1911 publication titled Cool Places in Summertime: Resorts along the Southern Railway, Premier Carrier of the South, it's noted that reservations were made "on application" at Windover.
 The

-original Windover sign, a reminder of this era, now hangs on the
+original Windover sign, a reminder of the era when Waynesville, not Asheville, was the Western North Carolina town to visit, now hangs on the

 veranda side of our front porch.